Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Introduction

 \subsection{Connections to Literature}

 Our work is closely related to work on simulation optimization with continuous variable.
-There is a rich literature on this topic, including \cite{l1994stochastic,hu2008model,fu2008some,andradottir2010adaptive,pasupathy2013simulation, hashemi2014adaptive,zhou2014simulation,zhou2017gradient,fan2018surrogate,kiatsupaibul2018single,hunter2019introduction,zhang2021actor,hong2021surrogate}.
-The setting considered by our work, motivated by the A/B tests applications, naturally forms a simulation optimization problem where only noisy function value evaluation is available.
-In our setting, each sample comes not from a computer simulation but from feeding one of the plans to a customer.
+There is a rich literature on this topic, including \cite{l1994stochastic,hu2008model,fu2008some,andradottir2010adaptive,pasupathy2013simulation, hashemi2014adaptive,zhou2014simulation,zhou2017gradient,fan2018surrogate,kiatsupaibul2018single,sun2018gaussian,hunter2019introduction,hong2020finite,zhang2021actor,hong2021surrogate}.
+The setting considered by our work naturally forms a simulation optimization problem where only noisy function value evaluation is available.
+In our setting, each sample comes either from feeding one of the plans to a customer or from a black-box simulator where the internal structure is not easy to change.
 Therefore, in our setting, it is not possible to use, for example, infinitesimal perturbation analysis to conveniently obtain a gradient estimator.
-This is because the outcome observed from each customer can be viewed as an outcome observed from a black-box noisy function oracle.
+This is because the outcome observed from each sample can be viewed as an outcome observed from a black-box noisy function oracle.
 There is not much we can do to look into the black box and obtain more information.
 Another feature of our setting is that it is difficult, if not impossible, to apply common random numbers.
-Typically one way to use common random numbers is to keep all randomness the same whereas adjusting the choice of the decision variable to obtain random function output.
-However, due to the nature of A/B test with customers and causality requirement, we are generally not able to keep all randomness.
-With customers, using common random numbers is like creating parallel worlds and applying different plans to the same customer in different parallel worlds to observe their outcomes.
-Creating such ``parallel worlds" would be easier on computer simulation compared to on customers.